Budibase/website/content/blog/data/create-forms-for-sql-databases.md

 ![Form for create settings query](https://res.cloudinary.com/daog6scxm/image/upload/v1657707462/cms/006_miriz3.webp "Form for create settings query")

 The same logic applies to these forms.
-You can change how the form components work, add calculated fields, and restrict data based on the current user.
+You can change how the form components work, add calculated fields, and restrict data based on who's using your SQL data entry form.

 Now let’s see how you can create an app like this one.